iamsayan/wp-auto-republish/readme.txt

 * Simplified Chinese (zh_CN) by [Changmeng Hu](https://profiles.wordpress.org/cmhello)

-**Note: We use [__Freemius__](https://freemius.com) to collect some basic data about your usage to improve the plugin.
-We only collect if you allow us to.
-You can opt out any time to stop sharing your data with us.**

 == Installation ==

-1. Visit 'Plugins > Add New'
+1. Visit 'Plugins > Add New'.
-1. Search for 'WP Auto Republish' and install it.
+2. Search for 'WP Auto Republish' and install it.
-1. Or you can upload the `wp-auto-republish` folder to the `/wp-content/plugins/` directory manually.
+3. Or you can upload the `wp-auto-republish` folder to the `/wp-content/plugins/` directory manually.
-1. Activate WP Auto Republish from your Plugins page.
+4. Activate WP Auto Republish from your Plugins page.
-1. After activation go to 'Settings > WP Auto Republish'.
+5. After activation go to 'Settings > WP Auto Republish'.
-1. Configure settings according to your need and save changes.

 == Frequently Asked Questions ==